ghc/ghc/docs/users_guide/exts/poly_kinds.rst

   type S a b = <rhs> :: k -> k

 The reason for this exception is that there may be no other way to bind ``k``.
-For example, suppose we wanted ``S`` to have the the following kind with an *invisible* parameter ``k``::
+For example, suppose we wanted ``S`` to have the following kind with an *invisible* parameter ``k``::

   S :: forall k.
 Type -> Type -> k -> k